 Difference between Directors’ and Management’s responsibilities and auditor’s responsibilities

-Directors are responsible for the preparation of financial statements which can provide a true and fair picture of financial position.
-Director0s are also requiring ensuring that the financial statements are as per the relevance framework of financial reporting.
-Further, directors are also responsible for the implementation of the necessary internal control which can enable the preparation of financial statements free from any fraud and error and does not contain any material misstatement (Arens, et. al., 2013).
+Directors are responsible for preparing financial statements, providing an accurate and fair picture of financial position.
+Director’s also required to ensure that the financial statements are as per the relevant financial reporting framework.
+Further, directors are also responsible for implementing the necessary internal control, which can enable the preparation of financial statements free from any fraud and error and does not contain any material misstatement (Arens, et al., 2013).

 Material subsequent events

-In the year 2015, Company faced the Samarco dam failure which is in Minas Gerais, Brazil.
+In the year 2015, Company faced the Samarco dam failure, which is in Minas Gerais, Brazil.
 There was the release of mine tailings, flooding which resulted in charges for the Company such as legal, advisory charges and loss of million amounted to $134 million (BHP, 2017).
 Dam failure impacted the communities of Gesteria, Bento Rodrigues, and Paracatu and other downstream communities.
-Samarco has been jointly owned by BHP Billiton has an equity investment of 50%.
+BHP Billiton has jointly owned Samarco has an equity investment of 50%.

 The company identified contingent liabilities and provisions as a consequence of the failure of Dam.
-The company enters into a framework agreement and a preliminary agreement with the federal government and federal prosecutors in Brazil.
+The company enters into a framework agreement and a preliminary agreement with Brazil’s federal government and federal prosecutors.
 This was executed with the purpose of developing and executive socio-economic programs in remediating the damage and outlining the negotiation for $20 billion.